mileskent/Physics/Atom.md

 [[Electron|Electrons]] filling according to their energy, which does not strictly follow the value of $n$.
 ![[Pasted image 20250401161124.png|300]]
 ### Closed Shells and Subshells
-Spherically symmetric electron probability distributions.
-Have the most compact electron distributions and so are also the most stable and most difficult to ionize.
-Accordingly, electrons with one more electron than a close shell have the opposite properties.
+* Spherically symmetric (closed-shell) electron probability distributions have the most compact electron distributions and so are also the most stable and most difficult to ionize.
+* Accordingly, electrons with one more electron than a closed shell have the opposite properties, i.e. it is volatile, easy to ionize, and easy to bond with in a [[Molecule]]

 ### Spin-Orbit Coupling
 ![[Pasted image 20250401161837.png|200]]